sevmorris/mrk2/README.md

 - **y** or **Y** — Install this item
 - **n**, **N**, or **Enter** — Skip this item (default)
-- Items already installed are marked with "(already installed)" and will be skipped during installation even if you select them
+- Items already installed are automatically skipped (no prompt shown)

 ### Check Installation Status